imalexsm/se_project_aroundtheus/README.md

 Responsive design and CSS functionality using media queries.
 Page should be able to be formatted to most resolutions; Desktop, Intermediate resolutions and mobile resolutions.

 Create an Array of Data and Objects
+Add Modal open/close Function
+Add Modal Profile Edit and save capabilities
+Update HTML to have Javascript to add content

 **Technologies Used**
 * Objects and Arrays